nomadic-me/FintechCaseStudy/ReadMe.md

 | MogoMoney | Online Personal Loans |
 | MogoMortgage | Smart Mortgage Solution |

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
+* **Who is the company's intended customer?
+Is there any information about the market size of this set of customers?**

+In the early days, the company was geared towards customers who were looking for alternatives from the traditional banking institutions.
+Nowadays, the company has broadened it's target customers to include anyone who is environmentally conscious.

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+* **What solution does this company offer that their competitors do not or cannot offer?
+(What is the unfair advantage they utilize?)**

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company's engineering blog or use sites like Stackshare to find this information.)

 ## Landscape: